cmaxw/devchat-eleventy/src/js-jabber/jsj-428-the-alphabet-soup-of-performance-measurements.md

 # [JavaScript Remote Conf 2020](https://devchat.tv/conferences/javascript-remote-2020/ "JavaScript Remote Conf 2020")

 # [May 14th to 15th - register now!](https://devchat.tv/conferences/javascript-remote-2020/ "JavaScript Remote Conf 2020")

+Dan Shappir takes the lead to explain all of the acronyms and metrics for measuring the performance of your web applications.
+He leads a discussion through the ins and outs of monitoring performance and then how to improve and check up on how your website is doing.

 ### **Panel**